kickbones1/CaseStudy-Students-NRW/README.md

 Bielefeld in WS 2018.
 The number of guest students at Bielefeld decreases in the last years, while the number of guest students at Bonn remains relatively constant.

+## The R Code
+Take a look in the file CaseStudy_Code.R